-We are 400 ASA, a new association of distinguished Czech photographers, comprising Karel Cudlín, Jan Dobrovský, Alžběta Jungrová, Antonín Kratochvíl, Jan Mihaliček, Tomki Němec, and Martin Wágner.
+We are 400 ASA, a association of distinguished Czech photographers, founded by Karel Cudlín, Jan Dobrovský, Alžběta Jungrová, Antonín Kratochvíl, Jan Mihaliček, Tomki Němec, and Martin Wágner.
 We are group of friends who are proud of our occupation, with archives full of photographs taken all over the world in the course of many years.
 We are proud of the indispensable experience that we have gained in the course of our work.
 Though each of us cares deeply about individual freedom of expression and having a personal vision and signature style, we know how to think as a group too.
 We sense the uniqueness of the moments of the times we live in and feel a need to preserve and give authentic testimony about them.

 Although we are each individualistic, we share an interest in the classic values of photography regardless of genre.
 Ultimately, however, we do mostly documentary photography.
 Though not against other approaches to photography, we are conservative rather than trendy.
 We respect the legacy of Czech documentary photography and its pictorial qualities, which have from its beginning made it a world-famous phenomenon.
 And we seek to continue and develop this tradition.